MatthijsKamstra/haxejs/00helloworld/example.md

 ## The Haxe build file, javascript.hxml

 There are a lot of different arguments that you are able to pass to the Haxe compiler.
-These arguments can also be placed into a text file of one per line with the extension hxml.
-This file can then be passed directly to the Haxe compiler as a build script.
+Place these arguments into a text file of one per line with the extension hxml.
+This file can then passed directly to the Haxe compiler as a build script.

 ```
 # // javascript.hxml